Subject Area: Sciences

 What will I study?

-You will study compulsory units plus a number of optional units.
+On the Diploma you will study compulsory units plus a number of optional units.